-- Düsseldorf funds an NGO to provide medical consultations and refer patients to specialist doctors, covering the cost of care provided (see Section 4.4). - Barcelona's SAIER advice service is provided in partnership with six NGOs which together have the necessary expertise to advise on a wide range of issues (see Box 7). - Munich provides healthcare services for people without health insurance in cooperation with an NGO, Café 104, which provides free medical advice as well as advice and representation on immigration status.
+- Düsseldorf funds an NGO to provide medical consultations and refer patients to specialist doctors, covering the cost of care provided (see Section 4.4). - Barcelona's SAIER advice service is provided in partnership with six NGOs which together have the necessary expertise to advise on a wide range of issues (see Box 6). - Munich provides healthcare services for people without health insurance in cooperation with an NGO, Café 104, which provides free medical advice as well as advice and representation on immigration status. - Zurich designated funds to various NGOs to provide direct support to their clients to meet basic needs in the form of direct cash payments as well as vouchers for food. - The Trust for London funds secondments to the Greater London Authority for people working in civil society organisations to support migrants. - The NGO called Greater Manchester Immigration Aid Unit has collaborated closely with local authorities to support migrants with irregular status leaving the councils' care.

-Funding NGOs to provide a service or contribute to the cost
+Funding NGOs to provide a service or contributing to the cost

 This is common practice across a range of services.
-Many examples are given in the relevant sections of the guidance, such as:
+Examples include: